-Working remotely can be isolating, so it’s essential to adjust the onboarding process for remote workers to help them feel welcome and avoid them leaving early.
+Working remotely can be isolating, so it’s essential to adjust the onboarding process for remote workers to help them feel welcome and avoid leaving soon after joining the team.

-When transitioning to remote working, it’s important that your recruitment process doesn’t get left behind.
-Everything from posting on job boards to managing onboarding needs to be re-considered to ensure the candidate experience is as smooth as possible when employees land and start their new job.
+When transitioning to remote working models, it’s important that your recruitment process doesn’t get left behind.
+Everything from posting on job boards to managing onboarding needs to be re-considered to ensure the candidate experience is as smooth as possible when employees land and start their new jobs.

-But, if you overcome our 9 most common mistakes, you and your business will be in a great position to seek out new remote employees and reap the benefits of remote hiring for years to come!
+But, if you overcome these nine most common mistakes, you and your business will be in a great position to seek out new remote employees and reap the benefits of remote hiring for years to come!